pennbauman/pmi/README.md

 - `help` Print this help menu

-- `setup` Setup PMM and enable or disable managers
+- `setup` Setup PMI and enable or disable managers

 - `status` Check the state of available managers